xieofxie/Cognitive-Services-Direct-Line-Speech-Client/README.md

     - The default input language is "en-us" (US English).
 Update the _Language_ field as needed to select a different [language code from the "Speech-to-text" list](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support)  (e.g. enter "de-de" for German, without the quotes).
     - Press _Ok_ when you are done.
     - Your entires will be saved and populated automatically when you launch the app again.
 6. In the main window, enter the "Bot Secret" (see "Main page" screen capture below).
-This is one of the two channel secrete keys you got in the Azure website when you registered your Bot-Framework bot with the Direct Line Speech channel.
+This is one of the two channel secret keys you got in the Azure website when you registered your Bot-Framework bot with the Direct Line Speech channel.
 7. Press "Reconnect".
 The application will try to connect to your bot via Direct Line Speech channel.
 The message "New conversation started -- type or press the microphone button" will appear on the bottom text bar if connection